lounres/lounres/README.md

 -->

 I am a maths bachelor student 📐 at Saint Petersburg State University (a.k.a.
 SPbU or СПбГУ).
 Also, computational maths experiments enthusiast and Kotlin amateur.
 I.e. my main direction of work consists of:
 1. Abstract maths.
 More specifically, algebraic geometry, computatinal geometry, and some other computational areas.
+Except for computational complexity theory.
 1. Mathematical computations (implementations of mathematical algorithms) and simulations (experiments without concrete goal).
 1. And mathematical libraries API architecture (where I suck).